New spin on reality TV show The Apprentice set in Singapore

 STB's assistant chief executive of its marketing group, Ms Lynette Pang, said the collaboration "allows us to showcase our tourism industry's innovation and resilience over this challenging period".

-The organisers declined to provide more information about the physical and business challenges that the contestants will go through on the show, saying they did not want to give away the surprise.
+The organisers declined to provide more information about the physical and business challenges that the contestants will go through on the show, saying they did not want to give away any surprises.